kaanmeister/MotionPlanning4AC/README.md

 calc_kernels4matrixH.py this script translates the smoothness objectives from the paper into the matrix format rquired by QP solver. it provides functions to compute 6x6 kernel matrices for each component of the path's smoothness cost such as jerk,acceleration,and velocity

 All of them will be used for the next following days to actually building the QP optimizer to create a new, smooth spline path.

+This is only a draft readme file for now to keep the track of workflow.
+It will be updated in a formal language.